TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/CropVariants/ContentElement/Index.rst

 Disable crop variants
 =====================

-Please note, as the array for ``overrideChildTca`` is merged with the child TCA, so are the crop variants that are defined in the child TCA (most likely sys_file_reference).
+Please note, as the array for ``overrideChildTca`` is merged with the child `TCA`:pn:, so are the crop variants that are defined in the child `TCA`:pn: (most likely sys_file_reference).
 Because you cannot remove crop variants easily, it is possible to disable them for certain field types by setting the array key for a crop variant ``disabled`` to the value ``true`` as you can see in the example above for the default variant.